Healithusuk/IT-TeamProject-Group43/README.md

 The other account is a regular account that does not have access to the backend administration page.

-Regular accounts can register on the site, and we provide an administrator account in the file **username_password_for_admin** for testing.
+Regular accounts can register on the site, and we provide an administrator account in the file "**username_password_for_admin**" for testing.